aredridel/recipes/Mains/Beef-and-raisin-pie.md

 # Beef and raisin pie

+This is a full sized version of the [beef and raisin empanadas](Empanadas.md).

 Make a batch of [hot water pastry](../Breads/Empanada Dough.md), which is very forgiving.
 Way easier than cold water pastry.
 Make one and a half recipes if you want a top crust.

 ## Beef and Raisin filling